-- Listen without making judgements.
-Do not try to diagnose. - Ask how the person is feeling - Ask how he/she can be helped - Avoid confrontation even if he/she becomes agitated or aggressive - Ask the staff member if they would like contact to be made with anyone on their behalf - Respect confidentiality - Be cognisant of the language you use around mental well-being - Consider suggesting the availability of the DLO where appropriate - Ask the staff member if he/she would like to avail of the CSEAS - If appropriate, you may need to suggest to the staff member that they seek medical assistance - see the next section for guidance on supporting a person that you feel requires medical attention
+- Consult with your immediate manager, HR Division, CMO or CSEAS for guidance in advance of speaking to the staff member about your concerns for their health - Engage with the staff member as soon as is practicable - Create an environment that facilitates disclosure - Speak to the staff member about what you have noticed or observed - Remember that people may not realise or accept that their behaviour is a cause for concern - Provide reassurance and offer practical information where available - Listen without making judgements.
+Do not try to diagnose. - Ask how the person is feeling - Ask how they can be helped - Avoid confrontation even if the individual becomes agitated or aggressive - Ask the staff member if they would like contact to be made with anyone on their behalf - Respect confidentiality - Be cognisant of the language you use around mental well-being - Consider suggesting the availability of the Disability Liaison Officer DLO where appropriate - Ask the staff member if they would like to avail of the CSEAS - If appropriate, you may need to suggest to the staff member that they seek medical assistance see the next section for guidance on supporting a person that you feel requires medical attention